 But throughout my clerkship year, I have remembered my very first patient interaction with Craig.
 It has grounded me.
 It has compelled me to go see my patients after rounds and just chat for a bit.
 Sadly, I can’t sit down with them for forty minutes and listen to their stories, as much as I would love to.
 But I hope that a small non-medical question here or there might help them feel seen as a person outside the hospital.
 Because sometimes, the patient’s dog’s name is more important than if they’ve taken their meds or if they know how old they are, or where they are, or with whom.

-Editor’s note: The patient’s name has been changed to a pseudonym to protect his privacy.
+Author’s note: The patient’s name has been changed to a pseudonym to protect his privacy.